OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 |Films that are under 60 minutes in length qualify for this category, including Animation, Documentary, Experimental and Narrative Fiction in a variety of genres.

-IMPORTANT: Short Student Films under 30 minutes TRT should submit to the First Look Student Film Section.
+IMPORTANT: Short Student Films under 60 minutes TRT should submit to the Student Film Section.

 |We are seeking a selection of the best new films from around the world.
 Films that are over 60 minutes in length qualify for this category.
 Contemporary Feature-length narrative films produced anywhere in the world, including the U.S., are eligible for this category.